Agentic AI - Prompt Engineering

 Frequently asked questions

-What is different from a chatbot prompt?
+What is the difference between an agent prompt and a chatbot prompt?

 An agent prompt includes tool rules, state assumptions, fallback policy, output constraints, and eval criteria.
 A chatbot prompt usually focuses on conversational style and task framing.
+The agent has to act and recover, not just respond, which is why the prompt is longer and more structured.

-What memory strategy should I use?
+What memory strategy should an AI agent use?

-Does this work for any model?
+Does the agent system prompt builder work for any model?

-What does the lint check for?
+What does the system prompt lint check for?